Mad (magazine): Other notable contributors

 Among the irregular contributors with just a single Mad byline to their credit are Charles M. Schulz, Chevy Chase, Andy Griffith, Will Eisner, Kevin Smith, J. Fred Muggs, Boris Vallejo, Sir John Tenniel, Jean Shepherd, Winona Ryder, Jimmy Kimmel, Jason Alexander, Walt Kelly, Rep. Barney Frank, Tom Wolfe, Steve Allen, Jim Lee, Jules Feiffer, Donald Knuth, and Richard Nixon, who remains the only President credited with "writing" a Mad article.
 (The entire text was taken from Nixon's speeches.)

-Those who have contributed twice apiece include Tom Lehrer, Wally Cox, Gustave Doré, Danny Kaye, Stan Freberg, Mort Walker, and Leonardo da Vinci.
-(Da Vinci's check is still waiting in the Mad offices for him to pick it up.)
+Those who have contributed twice apiece include Tom Lehrer, Wally Cox, Gustave Doré, Danny Kaye, Stan Freberg and Mort Walker.
 Appearing slightly more frequently were Frank Frazetta (3 bylines), Ernie Kovacs (11), Bob and Ray (12), Henry Morgan (3), and Sid Caesar (4).
 In its earliest years, before amassing its own staff of regulars, the magazine frequently used outside "name" talent.
 Often, Mad would simply illustrate the celebrities' preexisting material while promoting their names on the cover.
-The Bob and Ray association was particularly fruitful.
+Alt URL The Bob and Ray association was particularly fruitful.
 When the magazine learned that Tom Koch was the writer behind the Bob and Ray radio sketches adapted by Mad, Koch was sought out by the editors and ultimately wrote more than 300 Mad articles over the next 37 years.

 The magazine has occasionally run guest articles in which notables from show business or comic books have participated.
 In 1964, an article called "Comic Strips They'd Really Like To Do" featured one-shot proposals by cartoonists including Mell Lazarus and Charles M. Schulz.
 More than once, the magazine has enlisted popular comic book artists such as Frank Miller or Jim Lee to design and illustrate a series of "Rejected Superheroes."
 In 2008, the magazine got national coverage for its article "Why George W. Bush is in Favor of Global warming".
 Each of the piece's 10 punchlines was illustrated by a different Pulitzer Prize-winning editorial cartoonist.
 In 2015, "Weird Al" Yankovic served as the magazine's first and only guest editor, writing some material and guiding the content in issue No. 533, while upping his own career Mad byline total from two to five.